Kitchen Cabinet Doors FAQ

 Our floating shelves are rated for 20 lbs of weight per liner foot if installed correctly to the studs in your wall.

-What colors do you offer?
+What colors of floating shelves do you offer?

 Our floating shelves are available either Primed, which means you paint them, or in one of our standard colors that match our cabinet door colors.
 This allows you to match your floating shelves to your cabinet doors or have them made in a different color for a contrasting look.

-FAQs – Drawer Boxes
+• Drawer Boxes

-Dovetail refers to the way we join the 4 sides of our drawer boxes.
+Dovetail refers to the way we join the four sides of our drawer boxes.
 Dovetail joinery uses a pin tail joint where pins are cut on one side of the box and tails on the other.
 The two sides lock together without the need for screws, creating a very durable, aesthetically pleasing joint.

-What are your Drawer Boxes made out of?
+What are your drawer boxes made out of?

-What about Drawer Slides?
+What about drawer slides?

-What is Inside Cabinet Width (ICW)?
+What is inside cabinet width (ICW)?

 ICW is a measurement we need to make drawer boxes.
-Inside Cabinet Width is width of the cabinet opening that you plan on putting drawers in, measured from the inside of the cabinet.
-We take your ICW and deduct 3/8” in order to determine the required width of the drawer boxes when using our Blum undermount slides.
+Inside Cabinet Width is width of the cabinet opening that you plan on putting drawers in, measured from the inside opening of the cabinet.
+We take your ICW and deduct 3/8” in order to determine the required width of the drawer boxes when using our undermount slides.

 How do I measure for drawer boxes?

-Take all measurements from the inside of the cabinet.
-Start by measuring the depth of the cabinet, that is the length from the front of the cabinet box to the back of the box.
-Next measure the height of the opening.
-Finally measure the ICW (Inside Cabinet Width).
-When ordering the ICW measurement is the only measurement you can input.
+When ordering, the ICW measurement is the only measurement you can input.
 For Height and Depth you will need to select from our standard offering.
 For depth always select the drawer box depth that is approximately 2 inches less deep than your cabinet.
 For height, select the standard height that is at least 1” shorter than the height of the opening.

 We spent a lot of time making your doors and panels so it is super-important to us that they arrive damage-free.
 However, accidents can happen.
 It is important that you inspect your doors within 24 hours of receiving them and that you document any damage to the packages with photographs.
 If you see damage when the delivery driver is dropping off your order, please make sure the driver notes it on your delivery slip, and take pictures of the damaged pallet or carton before opening.
 Send your pictures and shipping documents to shipping@nieucabinetdoors.com within 24 hours of receiving your order.
 All damage claims are void if not reported to us within 24 hours.